MerlinB/mpicms/docs/developer_information/dev_notes.md

 ## Imports
 Django lets you import `<app_label>`, which will result in errors later.
 Only import `mpicms.<app_label>`, as specified in the app configs.

-## Migrations
-Due to an [issue](https://github.com/infoportugal/wagtail-modeltranslation/issues/240) with wagtail-modeltranslation when using a custom user model, `makemigrations` has to run twice, first without wagtail-modelmigrations and the second time, with it.
-For details see the issue.

 ## Search Index
 After objects have been created through a script, `manage.py update_index` sould be run.
 See [Wagtail docs](https://docs.wagtail.io/en/latest/topics/search/indexing.html#the-update-index-command).